rtmass/breastCompress/README.md

 This is a modified version of the Breast Phantom Compression Software

+## Main Changes to the default version

+- Gravity is ON by default, and the weight can be adjusted.
+- Added an option to shift the breast location laterally before compression, to provide a source of variation for the muscle.
+- **NEW** The rigid force of the compression and support plates are measured.
+- It is possible to set the maximum compression force to terminate the compression.

+## Below is the original documentation

 DIDSR Anthropomorphic Breast Phantom Compression Software

 **Documentation and installation instructions are available here:**